yozehariando/ObsF-Demo/doc/phase-2-implementation-plan.md

 - Test with various FASTA file formats and sizes
 - Ensure error handling for all API requests
 - Test performance with multiple similar sequences
-- Verify heatmap visualization with different embedding sizes
+- Verify similarity search accuracy and performance

 ## 10. Success Criteria